GCdePaula/lua_optimizer/doc/doc.md

 print(x, y)
 ```

 Before the first assignment, `x` and `y` have the value `nil`.
-Right after the first assignment we determine `x` is `1`, because we assign the value `1` to `x`, and that `y` remains `nil`.
-Right after the second assignment, we determine that `y` has value `1`, because we are assigning the constant variable `x` to `y`, and that `x` remains `1`.
+Right after the first assignment we determine that `x` is `1`, and that `y` remains `nil`.
+Right after the second assignment, we determine that `y` has value `1`, and that `x` remains `1`.
 Therefore, right before the `print` statement, we have both variables with value `1`.
 If we execute this program, it will print `1` twice.

 Let's add conditions to our program.
-To simplify, from now on when we say before and after some statement we mean immediately before and immediately after executing that statement.
+To simplify, from now on when we say before and after some instruction we mean immediately before and immediately after executing that statement.

 ```
 x = 1